tale97/Unity_ProjectBoost/README.md

   - Unity Game Engine

 ## About The Project
-This is a project that I have been worked on more than a year ago.
-The reason I wanted to do this was because I wanted to explore game development.
+This is a project that I worked on more than a year ago.
+The reason I wanted to make this game was because I wanted to explore game development.
 I learned a lot and had so much fun creating this game.
 I really recommend the course by Ben Tristem's [Complete C# Unity Game Developer 3D](https://www.udemy.com/share/101WeyAkYddltSQXo=/) to anyone who is insterested in learning game development.